Marilyn Batista Márquez: Recognition

-For her support of the arts, she received a recognition from the Ministry of Culture, Youth, and Sports of Costa Rica in 2000.
 In 2013, as director of La Prensa Libre, the newspaper received an award from the Costa Rican College of Journalists for its collective efforts in defending freedom of the press in the country.

 As a columnist, she has distinguished herself in topics promoting gender equality and equity, and in 2019 she received the Medal for the Defense of Communication, Human Rights, and Culture, awarded by the Costa Rican College of Journalists and Communication Professionals “for her career in communication, her advocacy for gender equality and equity, and her support of the visual arts in our country.”

 In November 2020, Revista Petra, the digital outlet founded by Marilyn Batista, won the Carmen Cornejo Méndez Award for Best Alternative Media, granted by the Costa Rican College of Journalists and Communication Professionals (COLPER), which annually recognizes the quality and efforts of communicators in Costa Rica.